neel-dey/anatomix/anatomix/registration/README.md

 ## Reproducing the ICLR'25 ConvexAdam results

-The ICLR'25 anatomix registration numbers came from a ConvexAdam backend, kept **unchanged** under `registration_backend/convexadam/` and demonstrated in [`tutorials/anatomix_registration_convexadam.ipynb`](tutorials/anatomix_registration_convexadam.ipynb).
+The ICLR'25 anatomix registration numbers came from a ConvexAdam backend, kept unchanged under `registration_backend/convexadam/` and demonstrated in [`tutorials/anatomix_registration_convexadam.ipynb`](tutorials/anatomix_registration_convexadam.ipynb).

+This backend is no longer maintained and kept for legacy purposes.
+It will be removed in a future commit.

+Import it directly
-No old-commit checkout or git tag is needed — import it directly (`from anatomix.registration.registration_backend.convexadam import convex_adam`) or use its own `run_convex_adam_with_network_feats.py`.
+(`from anatomix.registration.registration_backend.convexadam import convex_adam`)
+or use its own `run_convex_adam_with_network_feats.py`.
 It is not exposed by the FireANTs-only `anatomix-register.py`.